Fabian Society: Young Fabians

 Since 1960 members aged under 31 years of age have also been members of the Young Fabians.
 This group has its own elected Chair, executive committee and sub-groups.
 The Young Fabians are a voluntary organisation that serves as an incubator for member-led activities such as policy and social events, pamphlets and delegations.
 Within the group are five special interest communities called Networks that are run by voluntary steering groups and elect their own Chair and officers.
 The current Networks are Economy & Finance, Health, International Affairs, Education, Communications (Industry), Environment, Tech, Devolution & Local Government, Law, and Arts & Culture.
 It also publishes the quarterly magazine Anticipations.

-In 2023 the Fabian Society suspended all Young Fabians face-to-face activities following its non-public review of culture and practice.
+In 2023 the Fabian Society suspended all Young Fabians' face-to-face activities following its non-public review of culture and practice.
 In 2024, Young Fabians was relaunched with under-18s barred from membership, and the upper age limit reduced from 30 to 27.
-Young Fabians will also be led by two co-chairs, at least one being a women, with member complaints directly handled by the Fabian Society.
+Young Fabians will also be led by two co-chairs, at least one being a woman, with member complaints directly handled by the Fabian Society.